peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 - in Context.v: perhaps make (simple) context maps over shape maps more explicit/methodical (and same with judgements)?
 - organisation in Judgement.v: quite complex, consider it!
-- refactor judgements so that shape parameter less deeply nested
+- refactor judgements so that shape parameter less deeply nested?

 Utility derivations, flat rules, etc: